|

 PAY

-- The trade unions claim that there is within Scottish local government
+- The trade unions claim that there is within Scottish local

-the employers' side.
+contested by the employers' side.

 - The stronger growth in full time women's hourly earnings excluding